hamsburger/Sayari_Data_Task/README.md

 ### Data Visualization
 > [Link to Vis](output/knowledge_graph.png)

 Based on the graph data model, a networkx graph visualization was generated.
 The graph is divided into connected components and each set of connected components is assigned a colour.
-With the help of neato graphviz positioning, registered agents and owner hubs and authorities were revealed through the networkx graph.
+With the help of neato graphviz positioning, registered agents and owner hubs assigned to many companies were revealed through the networkx graph.

-Installing graphviz on windows was painstakingly hard, which was one of my motivations for building a docker container for reproducing code, so future developers wouldn't have to deal with the installation process.

 ## Running/Reproducing the Results

+**Note:** From testing, it seems like Windows machines have trouble running the provided docker container due to graphviz dependency, but this container should still be reproducible on other machines (ex.
+Debian)

 There are a few options for reproducing results
 ### Makefile + Docker (Recommended)